Ballard Blocks Parking and Access Changes

 • 14th Ave NW from NW Ballard Way to NW 46th St (west side only)

-SDOT will also add 2-hour time-limited parking (8AM-8PM, Monday-Saturday), new load zones, and disabled parking spaces on these streets:
+We also added 2-hour time-limited parking (8AM-8PM, Monday-Saturday), new load zones, and disabled parking spaces on these streets:

 • 15th Ave NW from NW Ballard Way to NW 46th St (south side only)